msmeeks/kibana-plus/README.md

 Installation
 ------------
-Clone or download kibana-plus.
-Then follow these [instructions](https://developer.chrome.com/extensions/getstarted#unpacked) on how to install an unpacked Chrome Extension.
+1. Clone or download kibana-plus.
+2. Follow these [instructions](https://developer.chrome.com/extensions/getstarted#unpacked) on how to install an unpacked Chrome Extension.
+  * NOTE: use kibana-plus/src directory as the extension directory.

 Features
 --------